 By 1988 he was producing his rebounders, made in Germany, but he still had the difficult task of selling the health concept to health professional retailers and traders.
 At that time, rebounding was unheard of as a tool for exercise or as part of a rehabilitation programme.
 His breakthrough happened when an elderly client – with several physical ailments – presented his rebounder on a TV show broadcast across Germany.
 The following day he sold out, and the rest is history, as they say.
 Physiotherapists and sports therapists began using Trimilin rebounders for recovering patients and sports athletes.
 Now nearly every top German football team uses our Trimilin rebounders, and many therapists, physicians, athletes and private users own them too.

 How did the rebounder evolve?

-Bellicon was formed 20-25 years ago by a former customer of mine.
-They tried to purchase my company but under terms that I could not agree with.
+I was an avid user and face of Bellicon, believing that they were the originators of the bungee cord rebounder.
+I asked Heymans if there was a connection?
+He said, ‘Bellicon was formed 20-25 years ago by a former customer of mine.
+He tried to purchase my company under terms that I could not agree to.
 So, they went to China and tried to copy my rebounders, but they were unsuccessful because they could not match the quality and production.
-They later disbanded the idea of copying our spring rebounder choosing instead to copy our bungee cord rebounder.
-But it didn’t matter to me, as we were many steps ahead of them; with all of our experience, knowledge and a top-quality product.
+They later disbanded the idea of copying my spring rebounder, choosing instead to copy my bungee cord rebounder.
+But it didn’t matter to me, as we were many steps ahead of them, with all of our experience, knowledge and a top-quality product.